 When it comes to print security, just having a secure device is not enough either.
-Any security solution for the print environment must ensure that security is built into the entire hardware, software and the application stack.
+Any security solution for the print environment must ensure that security is built into the entire hardware, software and the application stack including cloud services.
 Additionally, effective management of security settings and policies across the entire fleet of print devices is crucial as well.